Non-stop flights from Surgut (SGC)

 UTair has a significant network of flights from Surgut to Europe.

-Aeroflot (SkyTeam): seasonal flights to Moscow Sheremetyevo (SVO) and Saint Petersburg (LED).
+Aeroflot (SkyTeam): seasonal flights to Krasnodar (KRR), year-round flights to Moscow Sheremetyevo (SVO), Saint Petersburg (LED), seasonal flights to Sochi (AER) and Simferopol (SIP).

 UVT Aero: seasonal flights to Bugulma (UUA) and Kazan (KZN).